-Key Facts about Communicating Trial Results with Study Volunteers
+Key Facts about Communicating Trial Results to Study Volunteers

-These facts and figures demonstrate the need to provide lay language trial results summaries to study volunteers.
+These facts and figures demonstrate the need to provide Lay Language or Plain Language Summaries to study volunteers.
 CISCRP’s Communicating Trial Results program engages sponsors and investigative sites and helps to fulfill the ethical obligation of researchers to inform study volunteers about what was learned from their participation in a trial.
 For more information on this important program or to request a custom proposal, please Contact Us.

 Almost all patients want to know the results of their trial.

 A 2008 literature review found that, across 15 separate studies, a median 90% of clinical trial participants wanted to be told the results of their clinical trial.
 Looking across studies that assessed the psychological impact of receiving trial results, both psychological benefits and consequences were found; and, as the authors note, “the vast majority of participants reported feeling that it was important to receive study results” even if they experienced negative emotions.
 [Shalowitz and Miller.
 2008.
 PLoS Medicine.
 5(5):714-720.]

 Almost no patients are being told their trial’s results.